Murder of Dee Dee Blanchard: Suspicions of deceptive behavior

-In September 2007, Bernardo Flasterstein, a pediatric neurologist who saw Gypsy in Springfield, became suspicious of her muscular dystrophy diagnosis.
-He ordered MRIs and blood tests, which found no abnormalities.
-"I don't see any reason why she doesn't walk," he told Dee Dee on a follow-up visit after seeing Gypsy stand and support her own weight.
-Flasterstein noted that Dee Dee was not a good historian.
-After contacting Gypsy's doctors in New Orleans, he learned that her original muscle biopsy had come back negative, undermining Dee Dee's reported diagnosis of muscular dystrophy, as well as her claim that all her records had been destroyed by flooding.
+In September 2007, Bernardo Flasterstein, a pediatric neurologist who examined Gypsy in Springfield, became suspicious of her reported muscular dystrophy diagnosis.
+He ordered MRIs and blood tests, which showed no abnormalities.
+"I don't see any reason why she doesn't walk," he told Dee Dee on a follow-up visit after observing Gypsy stand and support her own weight.
+Flasterstein noted that Dee Dee was not a reliable historian.
+After contacting Gypsy's physicians in New Orleans, he learned that her original muscle biopsy had been negative, contradicting Dee Dee's claims of muscular dystrophy and her assertion that all medical records had been destroyed in flooding.
 He suspected the possibility of factitious disorder imposed on another (FDIA).
-Dee Dee contrived to gain access to Flasterstein's notes and subsequently stopped taking Gypsy to see him.
+Dee Dee later obtained access to Flasterstein's notes and stopped taking Gypsy to see him.

-Flasterstein did not follow up by reporting Dee Dee to social services.
-He said other doctors had told him to treat the pair with "golden gloves" and doubted the authorities would believe him anyway.
-In late October 2009, an anonymous caller (Note: Flasterstein denies it was him.) told the police about Dee Dee's use of different names and birthdates for herself and her daughter, and suggested Gypsy was in better health than claimed.
-Officers who performed the resulting wellness check accepted Dee Dee's explanation that she used the misinformation to make it harder for her abusive ex-husband to find them, without talking to Rod, and reported that Gypsy seemed genuinely mentally disabled.
-The file was closed.
+Flasterstein did not report Dee Dee to social services.
+He later said that other physicians advised him to treat the pair with "golden gloves" and that he doubted authorities would believe him.
+In late October 2009, an anonymous caller (Note: Flasterstein denies it was him.) informed police that Dee Dee used multiple names and birthdates for herself and Gypsy, and suggested that Gypsy was healthier than claimed.
+Officers conducted a wellness check but accepted Dee Dee's explanation that she used false information to avoid an abusive ex‑husband.
+Without contacting Rod, they concluded that Gypsy appeared genuinely mentally disabled, and the file was closed.

+In 2024, April "Fancy" Macelli, a former associate of the Blanchard family who had been given access to Blanchard's private medical records and other case material, publicly expressed doubts that Dee Dee had Munchausen syndrome by proxy.
+Macelli claimed that the diagnosis had been promoted by Blanchard's stepmother, Kristy.